 RE Factor Tactical Readers’ Score: 37

 Pistols only ranked slightly lower than shotguns.
-You have to more technique with a pistol than with a shotgun and they can be more expensive in some cases.
+You have to have more technique with a pistol than with a shotgun and they can be more expensive in some cases.
 However, if you do miss, chances are you have more opportunities to make your shot placement than you did with a shotgun.
 Another plus to a pistol is it’s easy to carry outside of the home (depending on legalities, of course).
 Besides that, rounds are generally cheaper than what you might find for an AR-15.
 There’s also the age restriction.
 If you happen to live on your own before you turn 21, you’ll probably find yourself restricted to a hunting rifle or shotgun as a source of home defense.

 - Small and easy to carry